 They also have shields called Kudagi to deflect.
 There are lines engraved into the shield which is an identification as to the indigenous community.

 Kulara is a spear.
 It is one foot taller than the hunter’s height.
-Spearwood is put into the fire and fashion by the heat and twirling in the sand to make it straight.
+Spearwood is put into the fire and fashioned by the heat and twirling in the sand to make it straight.
 Sometimes feathers are added for decoration.

 I attended a dot painting class while Rob attended a lecture on astronomy.